-The state of Vorarlberg changed its constitution to account for the Wisdom Council
+The state of Vorarlberg changes its constitution to account for the Wisdom Council

 Over last six years OFRI (the Office of Future Related Issues) in the state of Vorarlberg, Austria has encouraged mayors of cities to use the Wisdom Council when facing difficult public issues.
 Many did.
 The process was so successful it was adopted by elected officials in state government as well, to help them better communicate among themselves.
 Recently, the governor and all four political parties enacted a change to their Constitution to include the Wisdom Council.
-There are three resolutions attached to the change that mention the Wisdom Council directly: 1) There will be two statewide Wisdom Councils each year on topics chosen by government.
+The actual change to the constitution is to include a focus on "participative democracy" as well as "direct democracy" and "representative democracy."
+There are three resolutions explaining "participative democracy" that mention the Wisdom Council directly: 1) There will be two statewide Wisdom Councils each year on topics chosen by government.
 The governor chooses one and political parties take turns choosing the other.
 2) The citizens can spark a state-sponsored Wisdom Council simply by submitting a topic with 1000 signatures supporting that topic.
 3) Government will officially respond to any points Wisdom Councils raise that are directed to government.

 See Tom Atlee's post about the Tom's history with the Wisdom Council and DF'ing… "An unsung treasure for facilitators and civilizations"